-Signature lecture hall are used for classes as well as for special events, community seminars, etc. The room's stadium seating can accommodate approximately 70 people.
+The signature lecture hall is used for classes as well as for special events, community seminars, etc. The room's stadium seating can accommodate approximately 70 people.
 It opens to a large hallway for pre- and post-event gatherings.

 3. ACTIVE LEARNING CLASSROOMS